-- 27 The following planning history is relevant: - 00/00573/OUT Proposed new settlement development including residential, commercial and industrial development with associated roads, school provision, open space and landscaping.
-Application Withdrawn December 2001. - 01/01822/OUT Formation of residential commercial and industrial development with associated school provision, open space and landscaping (in outline).
-Appeal on non-determination August 2002 but was withdrawn by the applicant. - 02/01482/IPM Formation of residential, commercial and industrial development with associated school provision, open space and landscaping (In Principle).
+- 22 The following planning history is relevant: - 23 00/00573/OUT Proposed new settlement development including residential, commercial, and industrial development with associated roads, school provision, open space, and landscaping.
+Application Withdrawn December 2001. - 24 01/01822/OUT Formation of residential commercial and industrial development with associated school provision, open space, and landscaping (in outline).
+Appeal on non-determination August 2002 but was withdrawn by the applicant. - 25 02/01482/IPM Formation of residential, commercial, and industrial development with associated school provision, open space, and landscaping (In Principle).
 Application approved by Development Management Committee September 2002.
 An update on the proposal with a revised Heads of Terms was presented to Development Management Committee in November 2012.
 The Section 75 legal agreement was concluded September 2016 and decision notice issued September 2016.
-A Modification Order was submitted to the Scottish Government in May 2020 and was subsequently adopted in July 2020. - 05/00410/FUL Erection of 75 affordable dwellinghouses.
-Application approved by Development Management Committee September 2005. - 06/01881/FUL Erection of 193 dwellinghouses with associated roads, open space, landscaping and other ancillary works.
-Pending decision but will be withdrawn should 16/02156/AMM be approved. - 07/00401/FUL Construction of a Road Bridge over railway at Oudenarde.
-Approved under delegated powers March 2007. - 07/01791/FUL Erection of a new primary school with community facilities including parking and access road.
-Approved under delegated powers August 2008. - 08/00582/FUL Formation of roads and associated infrastructure for associated residential development (partly in retrospect).
-Approved under delegated powers May 2008.
+A Modification Order was submitted to the Scottish Government in May 2020 and was subsequently adopted in July 2020.
+The Modified Order added in a condition related to the delivery of required-off-site works on the M90 slip roads and junctions - 26 05/00410/FUL Erection of 75 affordable dwellinghouses.
+Application approved by Development Management Committee September 2005. - 27 06/01881/FUL Erection of 193 dwellinghouses with associated roads, open space, landscaping and other ancillary works.
+Pending decision but will be withdrawn should 16/02156/AMM be approved. - 28 07/00401/FUL Construction of a Road Bridge over railway at Oudenarde.
+Approved under delegated powers March 2007. - 29 07/01791/FUL Erection of a new primary school with community facilities including parking and access road.
+Approved under delegated powers August 2008. - 30 08/00582/FUL Formation of roads and associated infrastructure for associated residential development (partly in retrospect).
+Approved under delegated powers May 2008. - 31 08/00610/OUT Outline application for (a) an opportunity site for a Travel Lodge and other uses falling within classes 3, 7 and 8 and (b) a Business Park for Classes 1, 4, 5 and 6 at Brickhall Farm, Bridge of Earn.
+Approved by Development Management Committee February 2009.

-- 08/00610/OUT Outline application for (a) an opportunity site for a Travel Lodge and other uses falling within classes 3, 7 and 8 and (b) a Business Park for Classes 1, 4, 5 and 6 at Brickhall Farm, Bridge of Earn.
-Approved by Development Management Committee February 2009. - 08/01458/FUL Erection of 75 affordable dwellinghouses with associated road access and landscaping.
-Approved by Development Management Committee December 2008. - 08/01815/MOD Modification of existing consent (08/00582/FUL) for formation of roads and associated infrastructure.
-Approved under delegated powers October 2008. - 08/02298/FUL Formation of roads and associated infrastructure.
-Approved under delegated powers December 2008. - 08/02303/FUL Formation of roads and infrastructure for associated residential development.
-Approved under delegated powers December 2008. - 10/01411/FLL Modification of consent (08/00610/OUT) to delete conditions 11 and 12, modify planning conditions 13, 14, 15 and 16 and add conditions 2 and 3 as per Transport Scotland consultation.
-Approved under delegated powers November 2010. - 14/00268/FLL Modification to existing planning permission (08/00582/FUL) to form an additional arm on roundabout and installation of feature on roundabout.
-Approved under delegated powers April 2014.
+- 32 08/01458/FUL Erection of 75 affordable dwellinghouses with associated road access and landscaping.
+Approved by Development Management Committee December 2008. - 33 08/01815/MOD Modification of existing consent (08/00582/FUL) for formation of roads and associated infrastructure.
+Approved under delegated powers October 2008. - 34 08/02298/FUL Formation of roads and associated infrastructure.
+Approved under delegated powers December 2008. - 35 08/02303/FUL Formation of roads and infrastructure for associated residential development.
+Approved under delegated powers December 2008. - 36 10/01411/FLL Modification of consent (08/00610/OUT) to delete conditions 11 and 12, modify planning conditions 13, 14, 15 and 16 and add conditions 2 and 3 as per Transport Scotland consultation.
+Approved under delegated powers November 2010. - 37 14/00268/FLL Modification to existing planning permission (08/00582/FUL) to form an additional arm on roundabout and installation of feature on roundabout.
+Approved under delegated powers April 2014. - 38 16/02156/AMM Erection of 159 dwellinghouses with associated roads, drainage, and landscaping.
+Approved following a call-in by Scottish Ministers October 2020.